-Resonance is an imaginary concept developed to explain the unexceptional stability of some molecules.
+Resonance is an imaginary concept developed to explain the unexceptional stability of certain molecules.
 It is the wandering of pi electrons within a molecule.

 When a volcano is not calm or stable, it bursts in a fiery explosion.
-At that point, the mountain was unstable, then it erupted, and then becomes calm again, right?
+The mountain was unstable, it erupted, and then became calm again.
 Similarly, an atom has an independent existence that is very unstable, so it reacts with other atoms to form a group and prevent an eruption of any kind.

-Sometimes, these ‘handshakes’ or bonds are singular, which is then called a single bond.
+Sometimes, these ‘handshakes’ or bonds are singular, which are called single bonds.
 At other times, the atoms can become very good friends and form double or even triple bonds.
 When there’s a double bond, one is a sigma bond and the other is a pi bond.
-Similarly, when there are three bonds, one of them is a sigma bond, but the other two are both called pi bonds!
+Similarly, when there are three bonds, one of them is a sigma bond, and both of the other two are called pi bonds!

 These pi bonds are very friendly, even with neighboring atoms, so they keep moving between the original two atoms to other atoms of the same kind within the same molecule…after all, they’re the ones maintaining the stability of the molecule.